Micmac Manual

 Compute the reward for a node in the tree from

-that is the result of a playout.
-This is called by the default implementation ofupdate-uct-statistics
+outcomethat is the result of a playout.
+This is called by the default implementation ofupdate-uct-statistics.
+This is where one typically negates depending on the parity ofdepthin two player games.

 [generic-function] update-uct-statistics root path outcome